 The Manx National Insurance Fund ('the Fund') is maintained under the control and management of the Treasury.

 National Insurance contributions are paid into the Fund less an amount allocated to the IOM National Health Service.
-Certain social security benefits (including state pensions and the Manx Pension Supplement) and administrative expenses are paid out of the Fund.
+Certain social security benefits (predominantly state pensions and the Manx Pension Supplement) and administrative expenses are paid out of the Fund.

 Accounts of the Fund are prepared periodically and then examined and certified by the UK Government Actuary's Department (GAD).
 GAD then reports on those accounts and copies of the accounts and GAD's report on them are subsequently laid before Tynwald.

 Any money in the Fund may be paid over to the Treasury and invested as directed by the Treasury.